-- 12. We believe that these negotiations, which offer a comprehensive agenda under which it is open to the various negotiating teams to raise any significant issue of concern to them, and receive a fair hearing for those concerns, should meet that need for reassurance.
+12. We believe that these negotiations, which offer a comprehensive agenda under which it is open to the various negotiating teams to raise any significant issue of concern to them, and receive a fair hearing for those concerns, meet that need for reassurance.
 As our rules set out, any participant in the format in question will be free to raise any aspect of the three relationships, including constitutional issues and any other matter which it considers relevant.
-No negotiated outcome is either predetermined or excluded in advance or limited by anything other than the need for agreement. - 13.
-Given our acceptance of the International Body's Report, including its recommended guidelines on modalities, and the establishment of these comprehensive and democratic negotiations, how in practical terms might the decommissioning issue now be taken forward?
-Having reflected on the views of participants we set out a possible approach in our "suggested conclusions" for the opening plenary, which we circulated to delegations on 30 September.
+No negotiated outcome is either predetermined or excluded in advance or limited by anything other than the need for agreement.

+13. Given our acceptance of the International Body's Report, including its recommended guidelines on modalities, and the establishment of these comprehensive and democratic negotiations, how in practical terms might the decommissioning issue now be taken forward?
+Having reflected on the views of participants we set out a possible approach in our "suggested conclusions" for the opening plenary, which we circulated some days ago, and later published.

-- 14. What we proposed was the establishment of a clear structure of purposive action to take forward decommissioning alongside political negotiations within the Talks process.
-Perhaps I could summarise the key elements. - 15.
-First, a commitment by both Governments to introduce enabling legislation early in the coming session with the aim of getting it enacted by Christmas. - 16.
-Second, a commitment, binding on all present and future participants, to work constructively to implement all aspects of the Report of the International Body, in the context of an inclusive and dynamic process in which mutual trust and confidence is built as progress is made on all the issues of concern to all participants.
-The reality for all present and future participants is that progress in the Talks will only be possible on this basis. - 17.
-Third, the legislation would make provision for an Independent Commission as a key part of the decommissioning process.
-However, the formal establishment of this Commission, with appropriate privileges and immunities, would have in practice to await the passage of the legislation and must also be based on essential preparatory work.
+14. What we proposed was the establishment of a clear structure of purposive action to take forward decommissioning alongside political negotiations within the Talks process, which would include:

+- First, the commitment by both Governments (in the context of an agreed way forward) to introduce enabling legislation early in the coming session with the aim of getting it enacted by Christmas.
+(That timetable of course assumes a supportive Parliamentary climate which in turn would be influenced by the perception of continuing constructive engagement in the negotiations as a whole.) - Second, a commitment, binding on all present and future participants, to work constructively to implement all aspects of the Report of the International Body, including the compromise approach to decommissioning, in the context of an inclusive and dynamic process in which mutual trust and confidence is built as progress is made on all the issues of concern to all participants.
+The reality for all present and future participants is that progress in the Talks will only be possible on this basis. - Third, the legislation would make provision for an Independent Commission as a key part of the decommissioning process.
+However, the formal establishment of this Commission, with appropriate privileges and immunities, would have in practice to await the passage of the legislation, and agreement on a scheme of decommissioning, and must also be based on essential preparatory work.
 We envisage a Committee of the Plenary being set up as the vehicle for that work.
-The Committee would also address the context in which a decommissioning scheme could be developed (including the progressive confidence building measures outlined in the Report), and the implications of the requirement for decommissioning to be mutual as between Republicans and Loyalists. - 18.
-This Committee would of course require appropriate resources to get on with its essential tasks, which would include working out the precise role of the Independent Commission proposed in the Report of the International Body and provided for in the draft legislation.
+The Committee would also address the context in which a decommissioning scheme could be developed (including the progressive confidence building measures outlined in the Report), and the impact of the requirement for decommissioning to be mutual as between Republicans and Loyalists. - this Committee would of course require appropriate resources to get on with its essential tasks, which would include working out the precise role of the Independent Commission proposed in the Report of the International Body and provided for in the draft legislation.
 For this purpose, and to ensure continuity between the work of the Committee and the operation of the Commission, the Governments would provide to the Committee a range of expert personnel, whose work and expertise will then be available to the Commission when it is established.
-The Governments would in addition invite to assist the Committee independent experts of international standing, whom we would envisage playing an important and appropriate part in the work Commission when it is set up.
+The Governments would in addition invite to assist the Committee independent experts of international standing, whom we would envisage playing an appropriate part in the work of the Commission when it is set up.